 Translated by Monique Palomares and Lisa Yannucci.
 Thanks to Monique for the recording!

 This article was posted on Wednesday, October 19th, 2011 at 9:06 am and is filed under Autumn, Countries & Cultures, Fall, France, French, French Poems, Holidays Around the World, Languages, Poems, Poems about the Fall, Poetry, Poetry about the Seasons, Poetry about the Weather, Poets, Recordings, Recordings of Poems, Seasonal.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “A French Poem about an Early October Morning with a Recording”